 - 1/2 tsp. coriander seed

 - 1 Tbsp. salt

 - 1 lb. filet mignon (or top sirloin) thinly sliced

 - 2 scallions thinly sliced

-Prepare rice noodles according to instructions and set aside.
+Prepare rice noodles according to instructions on box.

-Top each bowl with sliced onions, cilantro, and scallions.
+Top each bowl with any combination of sliced onions, cilantro, basil, mint, and scallions.
 Serve immediately!

 For garnish - use any combination of bean sprouts, limes, jalapeno, basil, mint, hoisin sauce, and Sriracha.